dgoldman0/Open-Comms/README.md

 #### Private and Subscription Based Logs

 Not all logs are for public consumption.
 Logs can be made private, accessible to only specific users, or even made accessible through subscriptions, also payable in energy.
+Public logs will be accessible to everyone to read, even without an account.